gtmaur/gmaurya.github.io/README.md

 Please test your changes locally before pushing.

-See lab manual for instructions on how to add yourself to the website!
+See the manual for instructions on how to add yourself to the website, given in the link below!

 A work in progress...